 Interventions give family members and friends a way to reach out to their loved ones to show support without enabling negative behaviors or allowing their boundaries to be transgressed.
 When staging an intervention, invite friends or family members who care about their loved one and aren’t afraid to be firm, but don’t treat it like an argument or a confrontation.

 It’s best for family members considering an intervention to speak with a professional addiction counselor first.
 He or she will be able to explain the process in detail and may even offer to act as a moderator.
 Professionally moderated interventions are best when the person is in denial about his or her alcohol use disorder.
-1000 Islands Wellness Intake counsellors can help you with this important step.
+Canadian Addiction Rehab Intake counsellors can help you with this important step.

 If possible, it’s best to schedule an intervention for a time of day that the alcoholic is sober and calm.
 Mornings are best for most people, especially those who are not physically dependent on alcohol yet and typically wait until later in the day to drink.
 If the person’s alcohol addiction has not yet reached extremely damaging proportions, it may be worthwhile to offer him or her a chance to quit drinking without professional help first.
 Just make sure to have a backup plan in place.